isaiahscape/ProjectCore/README.md

-# Project Core - an application for Prefect of Discipline Monitoring System #
+# Prefect of Discipline Monitoring System #
-An app made by Java, Inc. (Work in Progress)
+An app made from Java, Inc. and Apache Netbeans IDE (Work in Progress)